Begin Your Recovery

 classification of drugs

 Located in San Diego, the Genesis Recovery drug and alcohol abuse rehab center can help you or your loved ones recover from various drug addictions.
-The center specializes in addiction treatment and dual diagnosis through its four key elements: faith-based practices, clinical help, 12-step zero-tolerance programs, and community work as well.
+The center specializes in addiction treatment and dual diagnosis through its four key elements: multi-faceted practices, clinical help, 12-step zero-tolerance programs, and community work as well.

 Knowing the drug classifications before taking any drug can help you to figure out what the level of potential abuse may be, and can better equip you to know what to expect.
 They are helpful to know about even after you or a loved one start using a certain drug as well, just to know how the drug you’re taking can interact with other substances as well.
 Knowing and using this knowledge can help keep you and your loved ones safe.